epimorphics/deployment-mapper/README.md

 | `accountid` | id of aws account to deploy to |
 | `region` | description: aws region to deploy to |

-If the push should not trigger a build then the action will still succeed but will bind no outputs.
+If the push should not trigger a build then the action will still succeed but `image` will not be bound.

 ## Example usage